Safe Control for Nonlinear Systems Under Faults and Attacks Via Control Barrier Functions: Safe Control Under Actuator Failures

-Although the approach in Lemma \ref{lemma:afCBF} and Lemma \ref{lemma:afHOCBF} can ensure the safety of the system, excessive constraints make the existence of feasible solution problematic.
-In what follows, we present feasivility verification for safe control under actuator failures.
+Although the approach in Lemma \ref{lemma:afCBF} and Lemma \ref{lemma:afHOCBF} can ensure the safety of the system, excessive constraints make the existence of a feasible solution problematic.
+In what follows, we present feasibility verification for safe control under actuator failures.